EURODEO/openradardata-requirements/Deliverable_Requirements.md

 ## Functional and non-functional requirements

 These are copied from E-SOH directly, no changes!
+Changes done by Vegark (MetNorway)

 ### F01 - operational service

-"As an E-SOH data consumer, I want E-SOH to be an operational service.
-So I can build my operational services based on E-SOH data."
+"As an consumer of european radar data, I want E-RADAR to be an operational service.
+So I can build my operational services based on E-RADAR data."

 *Priority:*
 - primary

 *Clarifications:*
 - What is the meaning of "operational service"?
-- E-SOH will be a fully operational service, providing core capability on behalf of EUMETNET Members.
+- E-RADAR will be a fully operational service, providing core capability on behalf of EUMETNET Members.
 Requirements F02 to F06 describe the Service levels required.

 *Acceptance criteria:*